web3-authn/tatchi/passkey-sdk/docs/wallet-iframe-architecture-discussion.md

-# Service Iframe Architecture — Discussion & Decisions
+# WalletIframe Architecture — Discussion & Decisions

 This document captures design decisions and trade‑offs discussed while planning the move of sensitive Web3Authn logic into a cross‑origin, headless service iframe, keeping an API‑first SDK for integrators and preserving a no‑popup UX.